wkgcass/vproxy/doc/discovery-protocol.md

        C
 ```

-B and C will add A into their local cache, and start health check on A. A will and B, C to its local cache, and starts health check on B and C.
+B and C will add A into their local cache, and start health check on A. A will add B, C to its local cache, and start health check on B and C.

 ```
    A-.-.-.-B